-For patient population selected for initial focus, mechanism is established for being notified of each patient admit and discharge or other type of encounter, at facilities with which the physician has admitting privileges or other ongoing relationships a.
-Standards for information exchange have been established among participating organizations to enable timely follow-up with patients.
+For patient population selected for initial focus, mechanism is established for being notified of each patient admit and discharge or other type of encounter, at facilities with which the physician has admitting privileges or other ongoing relationships

-b.
+- a.
+Standards for information exchange have been established among participating organizations to enable timely follow-up with patients. - b.
 Facilities must include hospitals, and may include long-term care facilities, home health care, and other ancillary providers.

-Required for PCMH Designation: YES Predicate Logic: n/a PCMH Validation Note s for Site Visits
+Required for PCMH Designation: YES Predicate Logic: n/a PCMH Validation Notes for Site Visits Appel 1:11 to 1 1 of Color 1 of the 1 1 of the

-- With which hospitals and other facilities do the providers have admitting privileges or other ongoing relationships and how are notifications received from each of these for one chronic condition? - How is information requested and received by the practice? - If hospitalists follow hospital inpatients, how does the PCP receive and exchange information with the hospitalists? - If electronic, demo notification of need for info and how the info is sent.
+- With which hospitals and other facilities do the providers have admitting privileges or other ongoing relationships and how are notifications received from each of these for one chronic condition? - How is information requested and received by the practice? - If hospitalists follow hospital inpatients, how does the PCP receive and exchange information with the hospitalists? - If electronic, demo notification of need for info and how the info is sent